 - Estimated at 0.30 gpt gold cut-off grade for the saprolite and 0.50 gpt gold cut-off grade for the fresh rock. - Numbers have been rounded to reflect the precision of a Mineral Resource estimate.
 Totals may vary due to rounding. - Gold cut-off has been calculated based on a gold price of US\$1,600/oz, mining costs of US\$1.5/tonne ("t") for saprolite-transition and US\$2.0/t for fresh rock, processing costs of US\$6.0/t for saprolite-transition and US\$12.0/t for fresh rock, and mine-site administration costs of US\$3.0/t.
 Metallurgical recoveries of 95% are based on prior test work of Eagle Mountain deposit composite samples. - Mineral Resources conform to National Instrument 43-101 ("NI 43-101"), and the 2019 CIM Estimation of Mineral Resources & Mineral Reserves Best Practice Guidelines and 2014 CIM Definition Standards for Mineral Resources & Mineral Reserves. - The Company is not aware of any environmental, permitting, legal, title, taxation, socio-economic, marketing, or political factors that might materially affect these Mineral Resource estimates. - Mineral Resources are not Mineral Reserves as they do not have demonstrated economic viability.
-The quantity and grade of reported Inferred Resources in this Mineral Resource estimate are uncertain in nature and there has been insufficient exploration to define these Inferred Resources as Indicated or Measured Resources, however, it is reasonably expected that the majority of Inferred Mineral Resources could be upgraded to Indicated Mineral Resources with continued exploration.
+The quantity and grade of reported Inferred Resources in this Mineral Resource estimate are uncertain in nature and there has been insufficient exploration to define these Inferred Resources as Indicated or Measured Resources, however, it is reasonably expected that the majority of Inferred Resources could be upgraded to Indicated Resources with continued exploration.

-The 2022 MRE will be used as a basis for a Preliminary Economic Assessment ("PEA") scheduled for the second half ("H2") of 2023.
-The PEA will focus on shallow, low strip ratio open pits with initial priority given to the soft rock saprolite mineralization to establish low capex-intensity gold production.
-Additionally, trade-off studies are being undertaken to evaluate development options for the gold contained in fresh rock mineral resources, with a focus on staging the development to maximize the utility of the in-place infrastructure provided by a saprolite operation and establishing the optimal production scale for the fresh rock mineral resources.
+The 2022 MRE will be used as a basis for a Preliminary Economic Assessment ("PEA") for which the Company anticipates release of the results in Q4, 2023.
+The PEA envisages a phased development plan to establish gold production from shallow, low strip ratio open pits.
+Phase 1 considers a low capex intensity development plan with gold production from soft rock saprolite mineralization.
+This will be followed by Phase 2, the development of fresh rock mineralization, in which gold production will come from a blend of fresh rock and saprolite.
+The plan for Phase 2 was defined by trade-off studies completed in 2023.
+The studies were undertaken to evaluate development options for the fresh rock, with a focus on a higher grade portion of the fresh rock resource, staging of the development to maximize the utility of the in-place infrastructure provided by Phase 1, and establishing the optimal production scale for the fresh rock mineral resources.